 Simple stuff like a flange is magic.

 And when students do it themselves, and their robot stands up, what follows?
 PRIDE.
 CONFIDENCE.
-And the impetus to discover more.
+A desire to do more.

-Recycle robots are still a favorite ColorWheels activity each semester.
-(In the words of a third-grader: "I feel so creative when I'm sitting in front of a pile of trash!")
+Recycle robots are still a favorite ColorWheels activity each spring.
+In the words of a third-grader: "I feel so creative when I'm sitting in front of a pile of trash!"
 But as you see from the Student Gallery, we work with everything from plaster cloth and papier-mache to fibers to polymer clay and kiln-fired ceramics.

-In addition to the ColorWheels after-school art program, I lead professional development classes for art teachers through the West Valley Arts Council, host the occasional art party for kiddos or adults, and provide private art classes.
+In addition to the ColorWheels after-school art program, I lead professional development classes for art teachers through the West Valley Arts Council, host the occasional art party for kiddos or adults, and provide private tutoring.
 Because sharing art and art ideas is never old hat!

 Here's the emergency velociraptor hat I whipped up for a friend's five-year-old son just in time for Halloween.
 Repurposed toy fire helmet, cardboard, tin foil, tape, Activa RidgedWrap plaster cloth, foam sheet, paint, and love.